whicter/duolingo-german/phrases.md

 <font color = #ffb732> Ja </font> = yes

 ## Lesson 2
-Gern geschehen!= You are welcome (response to thank you)
+Gern geschehen! = You are welcome (response to thank you)
 Wie geht's = How is it going

 - **Position of nicht**: